gforte/volumio-classic-ui/README.md

 # Volumio Classic UI

-Currently the UI resides at /volumio/http/www (Classic UI).
-This is the "blue version" with small changes in the CSS, mostlz in color, image edits to match the color style and a font swap.
+Currently the files reside at /volumio/http/www/ (Classic UI).
+I created this "blue version" making small changes in the CSS, mostly in color, some image edits to match the color selected and a font swap.

 **List of files changed:**